Residency

 Tax Registrations with Different Tax Authorities:

 Registration needs to be done when a business starts.
-We do not suggest to wait until the end of the year, penalties can accrue substantially.
+We do not suggest waiting until the end of the year, penalties can accrue substantially.

-You need to first register with VAT authorities, by submitting a cancelled check of a business bank account, copy of rental agreement on your premises or purchase agreement, whichever is applicable.
-Upon registration with the VAT authorities if you are not an “exempt dealer”, you need to register with the tax authorities as self-employed individual or as a corporation as well as with Bituach Leumi.
+You need to first register with VAT authorities, by submitting a canceled check from a business bank account, a copy of the rental agreement on your premises, or a purchase agreement, whichever is applicable.
+Upon registration with the VAT authorities if you are not an “exempt dealer,” you need to register with the tax authorities as a self-employed individual or as a corporation as well as with Bituach Leumi.

 An exempt dealer does not need to charge VAT to clients and claim VAT back on expenses.
 Other dealers issue tax invoices, offset VAT on expenses against VAT collected, and are required to maintain books in an approved accounting software to report monthly or bi-monthly VAT and income taxes.